openstack-infra/system-config/doc/source/gerrit.rst

    group of the corresponding implementation project as well as to the OpenStack Documentation Coordinators.
 #.
 Full code review of stable branches should be available to the
-   -core group of the project as well as the openstack-stable-maint group.
+   -core group of the project as well as the Stable Maintainers group.
 #.
 Drivers (PTL and delegates) of client library projects should be
    able to add tags (which are automatically used to trigger